The Singleton

 *Increase the KL weight.*

-"But if I crank it too high the policy never learns.
-There's a sweet spot.
-There always is.
-I don't know what the sweet spot is for our setup.
-The literature doesn't have priors for a Companion-style model under our reward distribution."
+"And if I crank it too high the policy never learns anything new.
+It just sits on the SFT model and refuses to improve.
+There's a sweet spot and it's narrow and it's data-dependent.
+I don't know where ours is.
+The literature doesn't have priors for a Companion-style reward distribution."

-*A bisection search would take three weeks of compute we don't have.*
+*A bisection search over the KL weight would take three weeks of compute we do not have.*

 *That is what notebooks are for.*